 What is a Certificate?

 A Certificate is issued in accordance with section 60I of the Family Law Act.
 This is a certificate that is filed with any court application to indicate that Family Dispute Resolution has been attempted, and the outcome of that mediation.
-In cases where Family Dispute Resolution and mediation has been deemed not suitable, or the other party refuses to participate, the Certificate will indicate this.
+In cases where Family Dispute Resolution and family mediation has been deemed not suitable, or the other party refuses to participate, the Certificate will indicate this.

 Legal Aid Conference